differentpla-net/differentpla-net.github.io/_posts/2020-01-24-git-emails.md

 But: one of the other answers has a link to [https://github.com/DrVanScott/git-clone-init](https://github.com/DrVanScott/git-clone-init).
 It allows you to match the remote URL against patterns in order to set email and name automatically, and it does it at `git clone` time.

+I've combined it with `git config --global user.useconfigonly true` to prevent git from guessing my email, and I'm not setting a default user in my ~/.gitconfig.

 So far, it appears to work perfectly.